pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Risk-Aware Planning with Utility Optimization
 -------------------

-By default, JaxPlan will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications.
+By default, JaxPlan will optimize the expected discounted sum of future reward, which may not be desirable for risk-sensitive applications.
 JaxPlan can also optimize a subset of `non-linear utility functions <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_: